 The Supporting Data

-a file storing 2 years of transactions, with information about customers, products, time, store, and amount
+A file storing 2 years of transactions, with information about customers, products, time, store, and amount

-a file storing demographics about the customers
+A file storing demographics about the customers

-The Data Science process:
+The Data Science process

-1. Data ingestion
+1. Data Ingestion

-2. Data preparation
+2. Data Preparation

-3. Features engineering
+3. Features Engineering

-The data are still too raw to be used by machine learning algorithms directly.
-We need to switch from the detailed "transactional" view to an "analytical" view, where the data will be aggregated to form a large set of attributes ("features", or variables) describing each customer.
+The data is still too raw to be used by machine learning algorithms directly.
+We need to switch from the detailed transactional view to an analytical view where the data will be aggregated to form a large set of attributes (features, or variables) describing each customer.
 This step is crucial and one of the most difficult when creating a machine learning model, known as features engineering.
-Technically speaking, when working with a SQL database, this will be essentially a combination of group by / pivot operations... .
-Fortunately enough, with Dataiku DSS you can either use "visual grouping" recipes to generate your SQL statements, or programmatically create much more complex queries using helper Python functions.
+Technically speaking, when working with an SQL database, this will be essentially a combination of group by / pivot operations.
+Fortunately enough, with Dataiku you can either use visual grouping recipes to generate your SQL statements or programmatically create much more complex queries using helper Python functions.

-4. Data preprocessing for machine learning
+4. Data Preprocessing for Machine Learning

-5. Model creation
+5. Model Creation